 The transfer agent and registrar for our common stock will be Computershare Trust Company, N.A.
 The transfer agent and registrar's address is 250 Royall Street, Canton, Massachusetts 02021.

 Listing

-We have applied to list our common stock on the Nasdaq Global Market under the trading symbol "ATHA."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "ATHA."

 SHARES ELIGIBLE FOR FUTURE SALE